GMRIT Deemed to be University B.Tech Admissions 2026

 | Overall Paper | The paper was Moderate to Difficult overall.
 Physics was the toughest section, while Biology and Chemistry remained comparatively easy and scoring.
 Students found this shift tougher than May 19 Shift 1. |

-| Biology | Biology was moderate overall with mostly direct NCERT-based questions.
+| Biology | Biology was like pretty moderate overall, with mostly direct NCERT-based questions, nothing too wild but still kinda straightforward.
 Important topics included Genetics, Ecology, Plant Physiology, Biotechnology, Human Physiology, and Reproduction. |

 | Chemistry | Chemistry was easy and NCERT-oriented.
 Most questions were direct and formula-based.
 Important topics included Chemical Bonding, Mole Concept, Biomolecules, Organic Reactions, Coordination Compounds, and Electrochemistry. |